linbaker/Hair-Salon/README.md

 https://github.com/linbaker/Hair-Salon

-#### _C# Database Exercise for Epicodus, 05.10.2019_
+#### _C# Database Exercise for Epicodus, 05.17.2019_

 #### By _**Lindsey Baker**_

 ## Description

 _This application will allow a user to input stylist information, client information and see which clients belong to which stylist.
-User will be able to add, delete and edit both client and stylist information._
+User will be able to add, delete and edit both client and stylist information.
+User will be able to add specialties to stylists, many stylists may have the same specialty_

 |Behavior|Input|Output|